Hatim-Scott/Cloud-Project-M2/README.md

 # Test the app

 1. Import the postman collection and environment
-2. Copy the minikube urls into each environment variable
+2. Copy the minikube urls into the corresponding environment variable
 3. Make your tests !